Fast radio burst: Origin hypotheses

 Because of the isolated nature of the observed phenomenon, the nature of the source remains speculative.
 As of 2022, there is no generally accepted single explanation, although a magnetar has been identified as a possible source.
 The sources are thought to be a few hundred kilometers or less in size, as the bursts last for only a few milliseconds.
 Causation is limited by the speed of light, about 300 km per millisecond, so if the sources were larger than about 1000 km, a complex synchronization mechanism would be required for the bursts to be so short.
 If the bursts come from cosmological distances, their sources must be very energetic.
+Extending the technique of measuring pulsar emission region sizes using a scattering screen in the Milky Way, a method to estimate the transverse FRB emission region size using a scattering screen in the host galaxy was formulated in 2024.
+Within the same year, a previously recorded burst, FRB 202210122A, was constrained to have an emission region size less than 30,000 km, using this technique.

 One possible explanation would be a collision between very dense objects like merging black holes or neutron stars.
 It has been suggested that there is a connection to gamma-ray bursts.
 Some have speculated that these signals might be artificial in origin, that they may be signs of extraterrestrial intelligence, demonstrating veritable technosignatures.
 Analogously, when the first pulsar was discovered, it was thought that the fast, regular pulses could possibly originate from a distant civilization, and the source nicknamed "LGM-1" (for "little green men").
 In 2007, just after the publication of the e-print with the first discovery, it was proposed that fast radio bursts could be related to hyperflares of magnetars.
 In 2015 three studies supported the magnetar hypothesis.
 The identification of first FRB from the Milky Way, which originated from the magnetar SGR 1935+2154, indicates that magnetars may be one source of FRB.

 Especially energetic supernovae could be the source of these bursts.
 Blitzars were proposed in 2013 as an explanation.

 In 2014 it was suggested that following dark matter-induced collapse of pulsars, the resulting expulsion of the pulsar magnetospheres could be the source of fast radio bursts.
 In 2015 it was suggested that FRBs are caused by explosive decays of axion miniclusters.
 Another exotic possible source are cosmic strings that produced these bursts as they interacted with the plasma that permeated the early Universe.
 In 2016 the collapse of the magnetospheres of Kerr–Newman black holes were proposed to explain the origin of the FRBs' "afterglow" and the weak gamma-ray transient 0.4 s after GW 150914.
 It has also been proposed that if fast radio bursts originate in black hole explosions, FRBs would be the first detection of quantum gravity effects.
 In early 2017, it was proposed that the strong magnetic field near a supermassive black hole could destabilize the current sheets within a pulsar's magnetosphere, releasing trapped energy to power the FRBs.